Key takeaways:

 Inject your dose

 Pinch the cleaned injection site with your free hand.
 Insert the needle at a 45-degree angle using a quick, dart-like motion.
 Slowly push the plunger down to inject the dose.
 Then remove the needle and let go of the pinched skin.
 For the prefilled syringe, keep pressing the plunger as you pull the needle out of the skin.
 Once the needle is out, let go of the plunger.
 This will release the needle guard to cover the exposed needle.
-Dispose of the syringe and vial in your sharps container.
+Place the used syringe into your sharps container.

 You may have a small amount of bleeding at the injection site.
 If needed, apply pressure with a cotton ball or bandage.
 But avoid rubbing or massaging the area.